NAHQ HEALTHCARE QUALITY WORKFORCE REPORT

 As the U.S. health system rapidly shifts to business models designed to reward cost-efficient, quality care that improves patient outcomes, healthcare quality professionals are playing an increasingly central role in this transformation.

 Are Healthcare Quality Professionals Up to the Challenge?

-The previous version of this report dated April 2019 included a reporting error in the breakdowns of novice, proficient, and expert categories in the individual charts on pages 14-21.
+The previous version of this report dated April 2019 included a reporting error in the breakdowns of operational, managerial and executive categories in the individual charts on pages 14-21.
 This error was identified and resolved by NAHQ.
 This September 2019 version updates and replaces the previous version of the report.
 The updated charts in this report do not change the key findings of April 2019 which documented a high-degree of variability in experience, training, and competencies among the healthcare quality workforce that must be overcome to achieve workforce readiness to deliver on value.